oalders/presentations/slides/6-perlimports/talk.md

 # Explicit Imports

 When your module is used with arguments, `Exporter` looks for an array called `@EXPORT_OK`.
-Each import argument which matches as symbol in `@EXPORT_OK` will be imported into the calling package. `Exporter` will also check `@EXPORT` in this case and import symbols which are found to exist there as well.
+Each import argument which matches a symbol in `@EXPORT_OK` will be imported into the calling package. `Exporter` will also check `@EXPORT` in this case and import symbols which are found to exist there as well.
 It will not import any symbols which you have not specifically asked for.

 For example,